Comment on page

 A cross-platform, post-exploit, red teaming framework designed to provide a collaborative and user friendly interface for operators.

 Mythic is a multiplayer, command and control platform for red teaming operations.
 It is designed to facilitate a plug-n-play architecture where new agents, communication channels, and modifications can happen on the fly.
-One of the Mythic project's main goals is to provide quality of life improvements to operators, improve maintainability of agents, enable customizations, and provide more robust data analytic capabilities to operations.
+Some of the Mythic project's main goals are to provide quality of life improvements to operators, improve maintainability of agents, enable customizations, and provide more robust data analytic capabilities to operations.

-Fundamentally, Mythic uses a web-based front end and Docker containers for the back-end.
-A Python3 server handles the bulk of the web requests via RESTful APIs and WebSockets.
+Fundamentally, Mythic uses a web-based front end (React) and Docker containers for the back-end.
+A GoLang server handles the bulk of the web requests via GraphQL APIs and WebSockets.
 This server then handles connections to the PostgreSQL database and communicates to the other Docker containers via RabbitMQ.
 This enables the individual components to be on separate physical computers or in different virtual machines if desired.

 Mythic also incorporates MITRE ATT&CK mappings into the standard workflow.
 All commands can be tagged with ATT&CK techniques, which will propagate to the corresponding tasks issued as well.
 In a MITRE ATT&CK Matrix view (and ATT&CK Navigator view), operators can view coverage of possible commands as well as coverage of commands issued in an operation.
 Operators can also provide comments on each task as they operate to help make notes about why a task was important.
 Additionally, to make deconfliction and reporting easier, all commands, output, and comments can be globally searched through the main web interface.